Domtar: Acquisitions and rationalizations

 Throughout the 1970s, Domtar began to re-evaluate its non-paper businesses as it continued to expand.
 The first noteworthy venture was the acquisition of Buntin Reid Paper Co.
 Ltd., the largest independent fine paper merchant in Canada.
 Next came the modernization and expansion of the flagship Cornwall, Ontario mill (closed in 2006), the expansion of the Caledonia gypsum wallboard plant, investments in a new laminated products plant at Huntsville, Ontario, and the acquisition of McFarlaneson & Hodgson Inc., a major Canadian fine paper merchant.
 Domtar also launched several joint ventures to increase its lumber operations and to supply more wood to its newsprint mill in Dolbeau, Quebec.

 In 1978, Argus Corporation, a long-time controlling shareholder in Domtar, entered into a private deal with MacMillan Bloedel to sell its 19% stake.
-Macmillan Bloedel proceeded to make a takeover bid for the rest of Domtar's shares, and Domtar retaliated with its own bid for MB's shares.
+Macmillan Bloedel made a takeover bid for the rest of Domtar's shares, and Domtar retaliated with its own bid for MB's shares.
 When the Province of British Columbia announced that it was opposing any attempt to acquired MB, both bids were dropped and MB sold its Domtar shares to the Caisse de dépôt et placement du Québec in 1979.
 In 1981, the Caisse and the Société générale de financement du Québec expanded their shareholdings to a total of 42% of all outstanding common shares.

 In 1979, Domtar acquired Reed Limited, a subsidiary of a U.K. pulp and paper manufacturer, with three corrugated container plants, a linerboard mill, and a waste paper recycling plant, all in the Toronto area.
 That same year, Domtar acquired Kaiser Cement's gypsum resources in the United States and Canada.
 Lastly, the company founded Domtar Resources Inc. as an entry into the natural gas and oil exploration business in western Canada.
 The levelling off of energy costs eventually led to the venture's demise.